Leonid-Zabunkov/Semester_1/README.md

 # HomeWorks
-All assignments for the first and second semesters
+All assignments for the first semesters